 Which Dogs Are Most at Risk?

-Could Flatulence Be A Symptom of Another Health Issue?
+Could Flatulence Be a Symptom of Another Health Issue?

 What Can I Do to Reduce My Dog’s Flatulence?

-- There are minimal to no chemical preservatives.
+- Minimal to no chemical preservatives

 When Is It Time to See the Vet?